 - Dish Soap and Sponge: Bring some dish soap from home in a small travel container such as this.
 Try to use earth-friendly and biodegradable soap.
 Any sponge will do.

 The following items are necessities to keep you safe and ready for anything.
 Pick and choose what you think you’ll need for your type of camping and destination.

 - Headlamp: A good headlamp will make your life so much easier when it gets dark, don’t forget to pack one!
 I find this one has a nice amount of light, and the rechargeable battery is super nice.
 I prefer a headlamp to a flashlight since you can use it handsfree.

 - Lighter: A lighter has a lot of uses around camp.
 Lighting a stove if the igniter goes out, lighting a campfire, etc. I always have one with me.

 - Duct Tape: Super useful for fixing anything that breaks.
 I’ve used duct tape for the most random things, and if you don’t have any with you, eventually there’ll be a moment that you’ll regret you didn’t bring some along.

-- Multi-tool: A high-quality multi-tool is useful in so many situations.
+- Multi-tool or pocket knife: A high-quality multi-tool is useful in so many situations.
 This one has pliers, a screwdriver, blade, saw, file, wire stripper, bottle opener, and more.